-- A build up of undissolved detergent in the base of the soap dispenser under the drawer (depending on the design).
-Remove the soap drawer and check the bottom of the soap dispenser for a build up of detergent that could allow water to run over the lip of the dispenser
+A build up of undissolved detergent and congealed softener in the base of the soap dispenser under the drawer (depending on the design) can raise the height of the base.
+Remove the soap drawer and check the bottom of the soap dispenser for a build up that could allow water to run over the lip of the dispenser.

 Leaks from drawer only when spinning

-- If water is being forced out of the drawer when the washer is spinning but it is on wash or rinse and shouldn’t be spinning follow the procedure for surging in the previous section above
+If water is being forced out of the drawer when the washer is spinning but it is on wash or rinse and shouldn’t be spinning follow the procedure for surging above.